Presidency of Rodrigo Duterte: Anti-corruption

 Duterte signed the Freedom of Information executive order and created the Presidential Anti-Corruption Commission to combat corruption in the executive branch.
 He launched the 8888 Citizens' Complaint Hotline, allowing the public to report corruption and poor government services.

 To reduce bureaucracy and processing time, in 2018, Duterte signed into law the Ease of Doing Business Act.
 A law he signed in December 2020 allows the President to expedite permits, licenses, and certifications during national emergencies.

 Duterte had a policy of destroying smuggled luxury vehicles to discourage smugglers.
 He made threats against big businesses over unpaid debts to the government, leading Philippine Airlines and Mighty Corporation to pay their debts.
 In March 2019, he abolished the Road Board, stating that agency was "nothing but a depository of money and for corruption".

+Duterte on June 4, 2019, ordered the Presidential Commission on Good Government to auction the ₱700 million worth of Imelda Marcos' jewelry collection, although as of June 1, 2022, an auction date had yet to be announced.
 In August 2020, Duterte ordered the Department of Justice (DOJ) to investigate corruption allegations within the Philippine Health Insurance Corporation (PhilHealth).
 On October 27, he ordered the DOJ's investigation and a newly created taskforce to investigate corruption within the government.

 Presidential pardons and amnesty

 Early in his term, Duterte pardoned several communist rebels and political prisoners while pursuing peace talks.
 He also granted pardons to elderly and sickly prisoners, as well as upperclassmen and graduating cadets from the Philippine Military Academy and Philippine National Police Academy with outstanding punishments and demerits.
 In November 2016, he granted an absolute pardon to actor Robin Padilla, who was convicted in 1994 for illegal possession of firearms.

 In August 2018, Duterte revoked the amnesty of his staunch critic Senator Antonio Trillanes, saying the amnesty that was granted in 2010 by President Benigno Aquino III was void ab initio because Trillanes did not apply for it, and refused to admit guilt for his roles in the 2003 Oakwood Mutiny and the 2007 Manila Peninsula siege.

 On September 7, 2020, Duterte granted an absolute pardon and early release to US Lance Corporal Joseph Scott Pemberton, who was serving time for murdering Jennifer Laude in Olongapo.
 Pemberton was released due to good behavior after serving less than six years in prison.

 In February 2021, Duterte signed an executive order creating the National Amnesty Commission, which was tasked with processing applications for amnesty for former rebels.
 He signed four proclamations granting amnesty to members of the Moro National Liberation Front, the Moro Islamic Liberation Front, the communist movement, the Rebolusyonaryong Partido ng Manggagawa ng Pilipinas, the Revolutionary Proletarian Army, and the Alex Boncayao Brigade.
-However, upon leaving office, Duterte failed to constitute the Commission, leaving his successor, Bongbong Marcos, yet to appoint its officials beyond his first 100 days.
+However, upon leaving office, Duterte failed to constitute the commission, leaving his successor, Bongbong Marcos, yet to appoint its officials beyond his first 100 days.